jennomics/WorkflowPaper/Data Submission.md

 + BioProject-_Yes_, add the BioProject identification sequence (from the BioProject submission, starts with PRJNA)
 + Biosample-_No_
-+ Release date-Optional but we recommend “_Release immediately following curation_”
++ Release date-Optional but we recommend _Release immediately following curation_

 Do not check the box stating, “Genome assembly structured comment is in the contig .sq file”